-When the button is pushed for less than 1.5 seconds while a compact disc is playing, the next track will start to play from its beginning.
-Push several times to skip through tracks.
-The compact disc will advance the number of times the button is pushed.
-(When the last track on the compact disc is skipped through, the first track will be played.)
+is pressed while the compact disc is playing, the track following the present one starts to play from the beginning.
+Press several times to skip several tracks.
+Each time the button is pressed, the CD advances 1 additional track.
+The track number appears in the display window.
+(When the last track on the compact disc is skipped, the first track is played.)